Editor’s Note: Originally published on Dec. 22, 2020. Last updated on Nov. 30, 2022.

 1. Where Does Amazon Have Marketplace Sales Tax Liability?

-Note that the pdf file is titled: “Marketplace Facilitator Third-Party Collection Requirements as of 10/6/2020”.
-And it doesn’t make any reference to any State Tax Holidays.
+Note that the upcoming pdf file is titled: “Marketplace Facilitator Third-Party Collection Requirements”.
+If it’s anything like the last list, it won’t make any reference to State Tax Holidays.
 This is when states waive taxes on specific dates of the year and for certain types of products.

 2. What Does the Marketplace Facilitator Law Mean for Sellers?